kakkarprerna/agentic-job-application-workflow/README.md

 ```

 The full agent instructions, including the rule hierarchy as implemented, are in [`prompts/master-prompt.md`](prompts/master-prompt.md).
 Reading the prompt alongside the diagram above shows how each governance decision translates into concrete agent behaviour.
+The rule hierarchy was not designed in one pass. [`docs/prompt-evolution.md`](docs/prompt-evolution.md) records how the agent instructions changed across versions and what each revision fixed.

 ## Key Product Decisions